Pictured: This is Jennifer, our Patient Care Coordinator—and patient! Here she is 2 weeks after her tummy tuck and liposuction.

 - Smoking: Nicotine inhibits good blood flow, compromising healing.
 If you want a smooth and speedy recovery, it imperative to stay away from smoking.
 You’ve made a big investment in your appearance, which should motivate you not to smoke.
 You wouldn’t want to jeopardize results because of something like a cigarette.

 - Physical Inactivity: I recommend that my patients get up and start walking on a level surface within the same day as surgery.
 Moving around is good for blood flow and should help with healing.
 Disclaimer: Overexerting too soon can cause adverse effects.
 Make sure to follow your surgeon’s advice about when you can start doing certain activities.
+(If you want to learn about physical activity after a tummy tuck in more detail, check out our previous blog post’s physical activity timeline.)

 - Alcohol: Stay away from alcoholic beverages while you are taking pain medication.
 Mixing the two can be dangerous.
 Once you are finished taking your pain pills, having a couple drinks is okay, but you should not partake in heavy drinking.